Operating as an ethical company is fundamental to how we build trust and what we stand for.

 We are guided by a suite of carefully crafted policies and processes, developed to keep us competitive, prepared and resilient across our operations and supply chain.
+We are proud to be recognized among the World’s Most Ethical Companies as rated by Ethisphere, a global leader in advancing the standards of ethical business practices that fuel corporate character, marketplace trust and business success.

 Our Code of Conduct (Code) guides our approach to ethical issues and our commitment to complying with relevant local and international regulations and policies.
 The Code details Hershey’s approach to anti-corruption, antitrust and whistleblower protection, and is published in 10 languages.
 Training on the Code is held biannually, with certification taking place in years where no training takes place.
 We also regularly review our position and processes to align with the changing regulatory landscape.